The Role of Ship Carvings in Viking Society

 Common Motifs in Viking Ship Carvings

 Viking artists drew from a rich symbolic vocabulary deeply connected to Norse cosmology, mythology, and daily life.
-While specific designs varied by region and period, certain motifs recur frequently on ship carvings.
+While specific designs varied by region and period, certain motifs recur frequently on ship carvings, each carrying layers of meaning.

 Dragons and Serpents